Michael Callan: Television

 After eight years and 13 films with Columbia, Callan landed the lead role of Peter Christopher on the NBC Television sitcom Occasional Wife made by Columbia's Screen Gems.

-At the time, Callan was married to the former Carlyn Chapman.
-The young couple lived in Beverly Hills and had two daughters.
-He engaged in a 12-hour day filming schedule with weekends off for the production of the half-hour television series.
-Callan divorced Carlyn and was married for a time to Patricia Harty, the actress who played his "occasional wife" in the series.

 In 1968, he co-starred as "Bill Calhoun" in the ABC-TV production of Cole Porter's Kiss Me, Kate starring Robert Goulet and Carol Lawrence.
+FilmInk noted that Callan only rarely played film leads after this.

+It was a very very quick fall, especially considering The Interns and Cat Ballou had been so popular and not that long ago.
+Were there behavioural/temperament issues?
+Just conjecture.
+But it does seem odd that a good looking, charismatic performer, who could act and move, didn’t get any more leads.
+Callan was probably best suited for two types of roles – the love interest for a female star... or musicals.
+And from the late sixties onwards, Hollywood made less musicals and/or vehicles for female stars.
+Still, this was the time of spaghetti Westerns, war films in Yugoslavia, Australian thrillers, Europudding spy epics, and telemovies – there were star parts going for white male actors with some sort of profile.
+But Callan didn’t get any.

 Later career

 Callan's later films included The Magnificent Seven Ride!, Lepke and The Cat and the Canary.
 His additional television credits include Breaking Point, Hazel, That Girl, The Name of the Game, The Mary Tyler Moore Show, Ironside, Marcus Welby, M.D., Griff, McMillan & Wife, Barnaby Jones, 12 O'Clock High, Quincy, M.E., Charlie's Angels, Simon & Simon, Fantasy Island, The Love Boat, The Bionic Woman, four episodes of Murder, She Wrote, and eight episodes of Love, American Style.
 He also played Hal B. Wallis in My Wicked, Wicked Ways: The Legend of Errol Flynn, and Metallo in Superboy.